Kelvin-Helmholtz versus Tearing Instability: What Drives Turbulence in Stochastic Reconnection?: Analysis and Results

-Respectively, in the right plot of Figure~\ref{fig:csheet_dimensions} we show the evolution of distribution of the current sheet region lengths for the same model at the same times.
+Respectively, in the right plot of Figure~\ref{fig:csheet_dimensions} we show the evolution of distribution of the lengths of current sheet regions at the same times.
 As expected, initially we have one current sheet plane, extended over the whole box.
-This is indicated by a significant number of samples of $l \approx 1.0$ at $t = 0.1$.
-However, we can also see, that a less significant population of samples show lengths being a fraction of $L$.
-We would interpret them as the points belonging to parts of the current sheet already mostly deformed, since using our analysis, we cannot determine if these points belong to the same or separated current sheets.
-What is important, that this population increases with time, as seen at times $t = 1.0$ and $2.0$ (orange and green curves, respectively).
-At later times, $t > 3.0$, nearly all points belong to significantly shorted current sheet regions than initially, with values mostly spread between $l = 10^{-2}$ and $10^{-1}$ at $t = 7.0$ (purple line).
+This is indicated by a significant number of samples of $l \approx 1.0$ at $t = 0.1$ (blue line).
+However, we can also see, that at this very early time, a less significant population of samples with lengths being a fraction of $L$ shows up.
+We would interpret them as the points belonging to parts of the current sheet already significantly deformed, since using our analysis, we cannot determine if these points belong to the same or separated current sheets.
+It is important, however, that this population increases with time, as seen at times $t = 1.0$ and $2.0$ (orange and green lines, respectively).
+At later times, $t > 3.0$, nearly all points belong to current sheet regions with longitudinal dimension significantly shortened, comparing to the box size, with values spread between $l = 10^{-2}$ and $10^{-1}$ at $t = 7.0$ (purple line).

-Analyzing Figure~\ref{fig:csheet_dimensions} we can deduce, that tearing mode should be a preferential instability at initial times, which are characterized by relatively thin and extended current sheets with $\delta \approx 0.005 - 0.05$ and $k = 1/l \approx 1 - 10$ resulting in instability condition $k \delta \lesssim 0.5 < 1$.
-At later times the thickness decreases to values $\delta \approx 0.001 - 0.1$, which should support development of the tearing mode, however, the fragmentation or deformations of the current sheet decrease significantly the length of the current sheet regions increasing somewhat the condition $k \delta$.
-Nevertheless, we should remember, that initial perturbations were imposed at very small scales $k > 100$, resulting in a relatively inefficient development of tearing mode during the first stage, reduced even more by initial broadening of the current sheet thickness.
-At later times the situation could improve, since the developed turbulence generate fluctuations at larger scales and helps to decrease the thickness of current sheet.
+Analyzing Figure~\ref{fig:csheet_dimensions} we can deduce, that at initial times tearing mode should be a preferential instability for fluctuations generation, since the current sheets are characterized by relatively thin and extended current sheets with $\delta \approx 0.005 - 0.05$ and $l \lesssim 1.0$.
+Since $k \delta < 1.0$ for instability, it indicates that the limit for allowed wavenumbers is $k \lesssim 200$.
+Recalling from \S\ref{ssec:simulations} the imposed perturbation wavenumber $k = 64 \pi \approx 201$ at $t = 0.0$ indicates that the system should be nearly stable initially.
+At the final times $\delta$ decreases to values $\delta \approx 0.0002 - 0.1$, which should significantly enhance the development of tearing mode, however, the fragmentation or deformations of the current sheet decrease significantly the length $l$ of the current sheet regions impeding the development of long wave perturbations.
+Still, according to the instability condition $k \delta < 1$, perturbations with wavenumbers up to $k \approx 5000$ could be be unstable.